There’s no better way for a man to look sharp and stand out than by pulling on a well made, well cut suit.

 But while wearing a suit is a great idea, traditionally, buying a suit was… well, kind of a pain in the ass.

-It required going to a department store or suit shop, dealing with salesmen that were often more pushy than helpful, and constraining yourself to the limited inventory that was available through that particular store.
+It requires going to a department store or suit shop, dealing with salesmen that were often more pushy than helpful, and constraining yourself to the limited inventory that was available through that particular store.

-By contrast, the explosion of the online menswear industry over the past few years has made buying a well made and affordable suit online a lot easier.
+By contrast, the explosion of the online men’s fashion industry over the past few years has made buying a well made and affordable suit online a lot easier.

 And with so much competition, they’re offering incentives like free shipping, easy returns and (occasionally) steep discounts that make buying a suit easier and more affordable than ever.

 Finding The Best Places to Buy Inexpensive Suits Online

-In fact, if there’s one problem with buying a suit online nowadays, it might be that there are too many options to choose from.
+In fact, if there’s one problem with buying a new suit online nowadays, it might be that there are too many options to choose from.

 With dozens of online shops selling suits of varying (and in some cases, highly questionable) quality, it can be hard to figure out where to buy suits that are both cost effective and well constructed.

 Fortunately, that’s where this post comes in.

-Below are 12 of my favorite places to buy an affordable suit online, along with explanations about how to get the most value out of each outlet.
+Below are some of my favorite places to buy budget-friendly suits online, along with explanations about how to get the most value out of each outlet.

 A (Quick) Word on What Constitutes an Affordable Suit

-For the purposes of this post, I’m defining an affordable suit as $400 or less.
+For the purposes of this post, I’m defining an affordable suit as anything in the $500 to $800 range.

 Suits are one of the few items that I think are worth shelling out for.